 Construction on today's Lake Waco dam began in 1958, so it is possible the image above was created because the photographer was aware that things were about to change quite drastically.
 The illustration below shows the original dam, with its pool in dark blue, and the old Valley Mills bridge.
 It also shows the location of the current dam:

-This would eventually create a higher pool that would inundate the old Valley Mills bridge, so that same year the current SH 6 bridge was completed, and traffic was redirected along the modern corridor.
+This would eventually create a higher pool (shown in light blue) that would inundate the old Valley Mills bridge, so that same year the current SH 6 bridge was completed, and traffic was redirected along the modern corridor.
 Valley Mills became Spur 396 from the Circle to Waco Drive (US 84).
 In 1965 the designation was extended out to Bosque Blvd, and then in 1969 it was extended south on Bosque to the new SH 6, thus becoming Loop 396.
 Meanwhile, in 1965 McLaughlin Road (which formerly carried SH 6 on the west side of the river) was designated as Spur 412.

 The photo below was taken looking north on Hillsboro, which was Business 77-81 at the time.
 The lower overpass is New Dallas Hwy, which was carrying mainline US 77-81 traffic: